 Luckily, I’ve gotten over it.
 These days, I’m looking to put avocado in anything and everything I can.
 First up- this Panzanella-like salad of chopped veg and dried bread chunks.
 I’ve called it “Tuscanesque” because of certain elements – the cannellini beans, bread chunks, cherry tomatoes and basil – have a certain Tuscan authenticity to them.
 However, I’m not sure how many Italian Nonnas put avocado and red pepper in their salads, hence the -esque.

 But really, I don’t think authenticity matters one whit when food tastes (and looks, in the light of day) this good!

 Chopped Tusanesque Salad

 - 2 cups cubed bread (ideally stale)

-3. In a smaller bowl, mix together the chopped avocado with the onion, vinegar and olive oil and toss well.
-This is to ensure the avocado gets coated by the acid in the vinegar, and won’t turn brown.
+- In a smaller bowl, mix together the chopped avocado with the onion, vinegar and olive oil and toss well.
+This is to ensure the avocado gets coated with the acid in the vinegar, and won’t turn brown.
 Add a pinch of salt to the dressing, to taste.

 - Just before you’re ready to serve the salad, pour the dressing and avocado mixture over the chopped bread and veg and toss together well.
 Sprinkle over the basil leaves and add a bit more olive oil, if necessary.